Stafford, Texas: County, state, and federal representation

 Stafford is partly in Fort Bend County and partly in Harris County.
 Residents pay property taxes to their respective counties.

 Harris County Precinct One, headed by Commissioner Rodney Ellis, serves the section of Stafford in Harris County.

 Much of Stafford is in District 26 of the Texas House of Representatives.
 As of 2012, Charlie Howard represents the district.
 Some of Stafford is in District 27 of the Texas House of Representatives.
 As of 2012, Ron Reynolds represents the district.
 Most of Stafford is in District 13 of the Texas Senate, represented by Borris L. Miles.
 Some of Stafford is in District 17 of the Texas Senate, represented by Joan Huffman.

 Stafford is in Texas's 22nd congressional district.
 As of 2021, Troy Nehls represents the district.

 The U.S. Postal Service operates the Stafford Post Office.
 Some locations in Houston have Stafford mailing addresses.

 Fort Bend County does not have a hospital district.
 OakBend Medical Center serves as the county's charity hospital which the county contracts with.
 Harris County has a hospital district, Harris Health.

 Media

-The Fort Bend Star, a weekly newspaper, is headquartered in Stafford.
 The Houston Chronicle is the area's newspaper of record.